-While many mobile marketing companies sell a diversified portfolio of content from ring tones to wall papers and kids programming to adult, Twistbox has taken a more focused and disciplined approach.
-Twistbox focuses on programming and platforms where it can manage categories on an exclusive or semi-exclusive basis for a mobile operator.
-Target markets include Age Verified Programming, Play4Prizes or areas in which Twistbox has exclusive rights to the top one or two brands in a genre.
+While many mobile marketing companies sell a diversified portfolio of content from ring tones to wall papers and kids programming to adult, Twistbox is focusing on enabling the distribution of programming across platforms where it can manage categories on an exclusive or semi-exclusive basis for a mobile operator.
+Target markets include age verified programming, games or areas in which Twistbox has exclusive rights to the top one or two brands in a genre.

-In the area of mature themed mobile entertainment, Twistbox is a leading provider of content and services.
-The industry trend has been for leading operators to focus on fewer partners and often assign a company to manage the category.
-We believe that Twistbox's responsible reputation and the Ratings Matrix combined with its publishing platform and leading brands that maximize revenue positions it to manage the age-verified category for operators globally.
+In the area of mature themed mobile entertainment, Twistbox is a leading enabler of portal management services that safeguard the consumer and mobile operator.
+The industry trend has been for leading operators to focus on fewer partners and often assign a single company to manage individual categories.
+We believe that Twistbox's responsible reputation and the Ratings Matrix combined with its publishing platform and leading brands that maximize revenue, positions it to manage the age-verified category for operators globally.

-Twistbox competes with a number of other companies in the mobile games publishing industry, including Arvato, Minick, Jamba, Buongiorno, Mobile Streams, Glu Mobile, ZED Group and Gameloft.
+Twistbox competes with a number of other companies in the mobile publishing industry, including Arvato, Minick, Jamba, Buongiorno, Mobile Streams, and ZED Group.
 Brands such as Playboy have sought to create their own direct distribution arrangements with network operators.
 To the extent that such firms continue to seek such relationships, they will compete directly with Twistbox in their respective content segments.
-While Twistbox competes with many of the leading publishers, its core business is providing services and platforms for operators and publishers to enhance revenues.
-In turn, through the management of an operator's download platform, providing a cross carrier Play4Prizes infrastructure or facilitating in game advertising or billing, Twistbox has become a strategic value added partner to both the mobile operator and publishing communities.
+While Twistbox competes with many of the leading publishers, its core business is enabling services and platforms for operators and publishers to enhance revenues.
+In turn, through the management of an operator's download platform, providing a cross carrier Play4Prizes infrastructure or facilitating in-application billing, Twistbox has become a strategic value added partner to both the mobile operator and publishing communities.